gefeiZ/sc_var/README.md

 ## Usage

 Check Usage.ipynb for details
+We provide Vignettes for the three analytical branches

 Data request:

-Single cell ATAC-seq data &
+Single cell data &
-Peak co-accessibility Data &
-GWAS data
+Peak co-accessibility Data or Peak to gene linkage Data (which could obtained from single cell data using cicero or signac) & GWAS data